sidb101/Assignment-Report-Generator/README.md

 # Assignment-Report-Generator
-A simple report generator that would make the formatting job of programming based assignments easier.
+A simple report generator that would automate the formatting job of programming based assignments.

 INPUT specification:
   * Name of student